-Program Authorization and Funding
+Program Funding

 The grants funded with these Guidelines utilize the \$110 million of General Fund monies appropriated to the Department for the RFFC Program.
-SB 85(Committee on Budget and Fiscal Review, Budget Act of 2020), SB 170 (Budget Act of 2021).
 This funding is available for encumbrance or expenditure until June 30, 2026, with full liquidation until June 30, 2028.
 Up to 5.17 percent of the appropriation may be used by the Department for administrative costs.